awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-console-batch.md

 # Batch transcriptions<a name="getting-started-console-batch"></a>

 First make sure that you've uploaded the media file you want to transcribe into an Amazon S3 bucket\.
-If you're unsure how to do this, refer to the Amazon S3 User Guide: [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/uploading-an-object-bucket.html)\.
+If you're unsure how to do this, refer to the *Amazon S3 User Guide*: [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/uploading-an-object-bucket.html)\.

 1. From the [AWS Management Console](https://console.aws.amazon.com/transcribe), select **Transcription jobs** in the left navigation pane\.
 This takes you to a list of your transcription jobs\.
 ![\[Amazon Transcribe console screenshot: the 'transcription jobs' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/console-batch-1.png)![\[Amazon Transcribe console screenshot: the 'transcription jobs' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)